 Pierre Menard in New England David Hamilton

 Mark Bowden is the author of "Bringing the Heat" (Knopf, 1994) and "Doctor Dealer" (Warner, 1987).
 He is a longtime staff writer at The... read more

-David Gessner is a writer, cartoonist and illustrator who lives in Boulder, Colo.
-His book of essays and drawings entitled "A Wild, Rank... read more
+David Gessner is a writer, cartoonist and illustrator who lives in Boulder, Colorado.
+He has written many books, including The Tarball... read more